-Concept for dealing with wolves who behave conspicuously towards people
+Concept for dealing with wolves that show unusual behaviour towards humans

-One of DBBW’s tasks was to develop a concept for dealing with wolves who behave conspicuously towards people.
-To this end, DBBW has acquired additional expertise, among others from colleagues at the Swedish Wildlife Damage Centre (Viltskade Centre VCS), who probably have the most experience in dealing with conspicuous large carnivores in Europe.
+One of DBBW’s tasks was to develop a concept for dealing with wolves that show unusual behaviour towards humans.
+To do so, DBBW has included expertise from the Swedish Wildlife Damage Centre colleagues (Viltskade Centre VCS), who have the widest experience in Europe in dealing with large carnivores that show unusual behaviour.

-The aims of the recommendations presented are a) that people in Germany are not injured or killed by wild wolves, b) that people in wolf areas have confidence in wolf management and maintain it, c) that their fear of wolves does not increase and d) that wolves can spread further in Germany without serious wolf-human conflicts.
+Aims of the recommendation are a) that humans in Germany are not injured or killed by wolves, b) that people in areas of wolf occurrence trust in the wolf management and keep that trust in the future, c) that their fear of wolves does not increase and d), that wolves are enabled to further spread across Germany without causing severe conflicts with humans.

-The "Concept for dealing with wolves who behave conspicuously towards humans" was completed in summer 2018 and published as BfN script 502.
+The “Empfehlung zum Umgang mit auffälligen Wölfen” (concept on how to deal with bold wolves, in German) was completed in summer 2018 and was published as BfN monograph no. 502.
 It can be downloaded below.